Celebrate the arrival of autumn at events across the state

 If a harvest festival is happening at a winery, the chances are good that visitors can stomp some grapes to celebrate.
-That’s definitely the case at Wilde Prairie Winery, where a mini grape stomp is only part of the fun that also includes vendors, live music, wine, and painting of both faces and pumpkins.
+That’s definitely the case at Wilde Prairie Winery, where a mini grape stomp is only part of the fun that also includes vendors, live music, wine and painting of both faces & pumpkins.
 Beer made in South Dakota will also be served.

 The ghost of Hobo Marlin “appears” one day a year at Historic Prairie Village 2 miles west of Madison.
-Visitors can ride the train to the pumpkin patch, and travelers 12 and under get to pick their own pumpkin while supplies last.
+Visitors can ride the train to the pumpkin patch.
+Travelers 12 and under get to pick their own pumpkin while supplies last.
 Where will Hobo Marlin show up?
 Unknown.
 Will he appear?
 Most definitely.
-Admission is $5 per child 12 and under and $2 for adults and teens.
 All proceeds benefit the Prairie Village Railroad and Carousel.

 Don’t be surprised to see a catapult when you show up to Newton Hills State Park.
 It’s used to launch pumpkins as part of the annual Festifall celebration.
 Visitors can participate in a seed-guessing contest and carve their own pumpkins, although it’s also completely permissible to bring your own decorated pumpkin for judging.
-The celebration includes make-and-take craft booths, kids’ games, hayrides through the campgrounds and a campsite-decorating contest.
-The Candlelight Walk begins at 7:15 p.m., offering strollers a rare opportunity to see nature illuminated only by candles.
+The celebration includes make-and-take craft booths, kids’ games, hayrides through the campgrounds, and a campsite-decorating contest.
+The Candlelight Walk offers strollers a rare opportunity to see nature lit only by candles.

 Area business and organizations exercise their creative muscle, creating scarecrows that end up displayed in Campbell Park.
 The public is invited to check out the final product.
 Make sure your voice is heard by voting for your favorite scarecrow (unless you are an actual crow because, obviously, this event is not for you.
-Also, crows can read?
-Whoa!)
+Also, you can read?
+Whoa!).

 Follow your nose to the baking contest at this harvest festival.
-Stick around for the scarecrow contest, poker run, and other activities that promise to be fun for the entire family.
-After a day of exploration, wind down by sipping on free hot chocolate while watching the amazing light parade at 7 p.m.
+Stick around for the scarecrow contest, poker run and other activities that promise to be fun for the entire family.
+After a day of exploration, wind down by sipping on free hot chocolate while watching the amazing light parade.

-This festival is all about relaxation.
+This festival is all about relaxing.
 Bring the whole family for rounds of beanbags, bocce ball and other games.
 Attendees can paint pumpkins and corks to the sounds of live music.
-The festival also doubles as a customer appreciation event, so expect discounts on some wine made on-site at Strawbale Winery.
+The festival also doubles as a customer appreciation event, so expect sales on the wine made on-site at Strawbale Winery.